getzlaf/School_District_Analysis/README.md

 4- The charter kind of school performed a lot better than the district ones.

-For further information please consult the tables in the coding file.
+For further information please consult the tables in the coding file Pycity_schools_challenge.ipynb